peterhinch/micropython-mqtt/mqtt_as/README.md

 occur.
 May need extending for slow internet connections.

-The `will` argument defines a publication which the broker will issue if it detrmines that the connection has timed out.
+The `will` argument defines a publication which the broker will issue if it determines that the connection has timed out.
 This is a tuple or list comprising [`topic` (string), `msg` (string), `retain` (bool), `qos` (0 or 1)].
 If the arg is provided all elements are mandatory.